Kazuo Ishiguro: Early life and education

-Literary career
+Career

+1982–1994: Literary beginnings and breakthrough

 Ishiguro set his first two novels in Japan; however, in several interviews, he said that he has little familiarity with Japanese writing and that his works bear little resemblance to Japanese fiction.
+An Artist of the Floating World (1986) is set in an unnamed Japanese city during the Allied Occupation of Japan following the nation's surrender at the end of World War II.
+The narrator is forced to come to terms with his part in World War II.
+He is criticized by the younger generation, who hold him responsible for Japan's misguided foreign policy.
+As a result, he is compelled to reevaluate his beliefs in light of the modern ideals represented by his grandson.
+Ishiguro said of his choice of time period, "I tend to be attracted to pre-war and postwar settings because I'm interested in this business of values and ideals being tested, and people having to face up to the notion that their ideals weren't quite what they thought they were before the test came."

 In an interview in 1989, when discussing his Japanese heritage and its influence on his upbringing, he stated, "I'm not entirely like English people because I've been brought up by Japanese parents in a Japanese-speaking home.
 My parents (...) felt responsible for keeping me in touch with Japanese values.
 I do have a distinct background.
 I think differently, my perspectives are slightly different."
 In a 1990 interview, Ishiguro said, "If I wrote under a pseudonym and got somebody else to pose for my jacket photographs, I'm sure nobody would think of saying, 'This guy reminds me of that Japanese writer.'"
 Although some Japanese writers have had a distant influence on his writing—Jun'ichirō Tanizaki is the one he most frequently cites—Ishiguro has said that Japanese films, especially those of Yasujirō Ozu and Mikio Naruse, have been a more significant influence.

+In 1989 he released his book The Remains of the Day, set in the large country house of an English lord in the period surrounding World War II.
+The book received widespread acclaim as well as the Booker Prize for Fiction.
+The novel was adapted by Merchant Ivory and made into a 1993 film of the same name starring Anthony Hopkins and Emma Thompson.